w3c/wai-curricula/content/designer/navigation.md

 * design user interfaces that support different types of navigation mechanisms, including menus, tables of contents, and site maps
 * define keyboard, mouse, and touch interactions for menus and other navigation mechanisms
 * provide clear and consistent visual cues for menus, menu item states, and other navigation mechanisms
-* define blocks of repeated content and collaborate with developers to implement mechanisms that bypass such blocks
+* identify blocks of repeated content and cooperate with developers to implement mechanisms that bypass such blocks
 * provide mechanisms for users to locate a specific web page within a set of web pages, such as breadcrumb trails and page titles
 * identify related requirements for developers to:
   * implement keyboard, mouse, and touch interactions for navigation mechanisms